cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_workbench_api_code_snippets.md

 ## Deleting a Dataset Using a Dataset

-To delete a partitioned, sequential, Migrated or VSAM dataset using  IDataSet:
+To delete a partitioned, sequential, migrated or VSAM dataset using  IDataSet:

  ```java
  IDataSet dataset = ...